lucyllewy/lucyllewy.com/content/posts/post-conference-report-las-2023/index.en.md

 ![It was a tasty tasty chocolate cake with vanilla filling](tasty-tasty-chocolate-cake.jpg)

 Not to be outdone at the release party, SuSE were handing out free as in beer merchandise to help keep us aware the Linux ecosystem is much more wide ranging beyomd Fedora and Ubuntu.
-The increassed awareness of SuSE doesn't go amiss either 🤭
+The increased awareness of SuSE doesn't go amiss either 🤭

 ![Free as in SuSE beer](free-as-in-suse-beer.jpg)